Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

-"Convoy Rescue Ships 1940-1945" by Arnold Hague agrees that Zaafaran picked up 25 survivors of Caledonia's 37 crew.
+"Convoy Rescue Ships 1940-1945" by Arnold Hague agrees that Zaafaran picked up 25 of Caledonia's 37 crew.
 Zaafaran also picked up 97 survivors from the 98 crew and passengers of the British Port Hardy (also hit by U-96).
-M/T Oilfield is not mentioned in that account, but the British tanker Capulet is; she had been torpedoed about 3 hours earlier that day by U-552 (Arnold Hague's "The Allied Convoy System", gives U-512), broke her back and caught fire.
+M/T Oilfield is not mentioned in that account, but the British tanker Capulet is; she had been torpedoed about 3 hours earlier that day by U-552 (Arnold Hague's "The Allied Convoy System" gives U-512), broke her back and caught fire.
 9 died out of 44 crew, gunners and passengers.
-17 were rescued by Zaafaran, while the destroyer Douglas probably picked up the rest before shelling the wreck.
-Rohwer says the abandoned wreck of Capulet was sunk on May 2 by U-201.
-He adds that from the convoy commodore's report it's clear that Oilfield, Caledonia and Port Hardy were hit in the same attack by U-96, the Port Hardy being struck by chance after the torpedo missed the intended target.
+17 were rescued by Zaafaran, while the destroyer Douglas probably picked up the rest before shelling the wreck (listed among the escorts for HX 121).
+J. Rohwer says the abandoned wreck of Capulet was sunk on May 2 by U-201.
+He adds that from the convoy commodore's report it's clear that Oilfield, Caledonia and Port Hardy were hit in the same attack by U-96, Port Hardy being struck by chance after the torpedo missed the intended target.
+See also the external link at the end of this page.

 Crew List: